matomo-org/developer-documentation/docs/4.x/generated/Piwik/Archive.md

 be a DataTable\Map that is indexed by site ID.

-If multiple periods were requested in [build()](/api-reference/Piwik/Archive#build) or [factory()](/api-reference/Piwik/Archive#factory) the result will be a [Map](/api-reference/Piwik/DataTable/Map) that is indexed by period.
+If multiple periods were requested in [build()](/api-reference/Piwik/Archive#build) or [factory()](/api-reference/Piwik/Archive#factory) the result will be a DataTable\Map that is indexed by period.

-The site ID index is always first, so if multiple sites & periods were requested, the result will be a [Map](/api-reference/Piwik/DataTable/Map) indexed by site ID which contains [Map](/api-reference/Piwik/DataTable/Map) instances that are indexed by period.
+The site ID index is always first, so if multiple sites & periods were requested, the result will be a DataTable\Map indexed by site ID which contains DataTable\Map instances that are indexed by period.

 _Note: Every DataTable instance returned will have at most one row in it.
 The contents of each